 WHATEVER HAPPENED TO YELLOW BIKE?

 This is Yellow Bike looked in about 2006, without fairing.
-It was better-looking but harder to ride fast.
+It was better-looking without it, but harder to ride fast.

 With the fairing, it was a much nicer ride on long runs, but I never liked the look as much.

 MY DREAM BIKE

 The Yellow Bike was the culmination of a lifetime of dreaming about building what I considered to be the ultimate Cafe Racer.
 Of course it had to be a Triumph Cafe Racer, because I'm really into Triumph motorcycles, particularly Triumph Bonnevilles.

 When I was much younger, in the very early 1970s, I tried to build a 1964 Triumph TR6 bobber that I had bought in my junior year of high school into a cafe racer with almost no money.
 I managed to make a pretty good go of it, trading labor a tank & seat/rear fender-combo off a Dunstall Norton.
 I grafted it to my Triumph frame.
 In an earlier attempt to chop the bike, I had ditched the original oil tank so I had the legendary Van Tekelt Bros. of Van Tek Racing Frame do the backbone in 2X4 box tubing & made my own oil-in-frame.
 I don't remember how much it cost me to have these farmer-artisans who built world class racing frames to modify my frame, but it couldn't have been much, because I didn't have much.
 It looked pretty nice considering I didn't have any money to buy all new bits, but I was still running the stock '64 SLS drum brakes front and back.
 I did get it running, but it never ran for long.
 I finally sold it as a non-running project in about 1981, after 11 years with the beast.
 But I swore that someday I'd build another, someday when I had the money to do it right, do it just the way I wanted to do it, the way I saw it in my mind's eye.